The VW Carburettor

 So you set the idle speed to 850rpm or so, then use the volume screw to get the fastest idle, then reset the idle speed using the throttle arm screw.

-A note - The design of the H30/31 is almost identical to the 34PICT/3 - it's just a smaller size (the 30/31 main venturi is 24mm, the 34 has a 26mm venturi).
+Someone asked - how do I set up an H30/31 which I have on my 67 bug?
+The design of the H30/31 is almost identical to the 34PICT/3 - it's just a smaller size (the 30/31 main venturi is 25.5mm, the 34 has a 26mm venturi).
 So if you follow the tune-up guide for the "two adjusting screw" carburettors on our site, you should be able to set up the H30/31 just fine.

-One thing though - the 30/31 carburettor is usually delivered with very lean jetting, and if you are using it on a 1300 or 1500 it may be OK, but if you have a 1600cc engine in your '67, then it will almost certainly run lean, and be difficult to tune.
+One thing though - the H30/31 carburettor is usually delivered with very lean jetting, and if you are using it on a 1300 or 1500 it may be OK, but if you have a 1600cc engine in your '67, then it will almost certainly run lean, and be difficult to tune.
 See the jetting suggestions above.
+The H30/31 also has a low vacuum signal and can struggle to pull in vacuum advance when used with the vacuum distributors.
+So it is often used with a non-vacuum distributor like the 009.
+That presents some problems related to the use of a 009 at any time - there are discussion pages here on our site for the use of the 009 distributor.

 - Specific Tuning Questions -